Are you looking for the best quiet portable air conditioner that can keep you cool without a lot of noise? If so, you’ve come to the right place.

 If you’re a fan of purchasing from the Amazon Basics range, then you’ll be happy to know that this brand offers a good portable air conditioner.

-Overall, this is a good budget option with simplistic controls.
-And it comes in to popular sizes:
+It’s a good budget option with simplistic controls, and comes in popular sizes:

 When talking about how loud or quiet something is, the unit of measurement for sound is displayed in decibels (or dBA).
 The lower the decibel level that something makes, the quieter the operation.